superuser2345/qr-code-challenge/README.md

 ## Acknowledgments

+Update1 : Special Thanks to Saulius @TH3RIV, who suggests me to use Landmarks, Media Queries, also Flexbox (But, i will do it later :), looks advance to me as I was just learning HTML & Css Now).

-As this was my first Challenge I have taken help from mdn and w3school and that was really great.
+Old : As this was my first Challenge I have taken help from mdn and w3school and that was really great.
 Also, I appreciate the help of my family who supported me and given me free time to work on this challenge.